allbto/Interview-WayThere/ios/README.md

 ```

 Tested on iPhone 4 and every simulators.
-Few unit tests are also there, you can check.

 Target is iOS 7.1 so I could test on my personnel (old) device (iPhone 4).

 Architecture